StefanieSwz/fake-news-classification/README.md

 We decided to focus only on BERT, since the project is meant to showcast the whole deployment cycle of a deep learning model and supporting different model classes would increase the amount of backend code tremendously.

+Model distillation is conducted to improve inference speed using smaller pretrained architectures like DistilBert and Albert V2 and smaller finetuning layers.
+The notebook distillation.ipynb provides an overview over these architectures.
+However, only BERT is currently deployed in the Cloud Run.
+Although, deploying a more efficient and well-performing DistilBert model would be straightforward in our setup.

 ## Project Organization

 ```
 ├── LICENSE                <- Open-source license if one is chosen
 ├── Makefile               <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md              <- The top-level README for developers using this project.
 ├── config                 <- Config folder for hydra usage.
 │   ├── cloud
+│   ├── distillation
 │   ├── model
 │   ├── predict
 │   ├── preprocess
 │   └── train
 │
 ├── data
 │   ├── predict            <- Sampled data set to test predicting capability.
 │   ├── processed          <- The final, canonical data sets for modeling.
 │   └── raw                <- The original, immutable data dump.
 │
 ├── data.dvc               <- DVC folder to pull complete data folder from Google Cloud Bucket.
 ├── docker                 <- Containing all docker files.
 ├── docs                   <- Mkdocs project; see mkdocs.org for details.
 │
 ├── models                 <- Trained and serialized models, model predictions, or model summaries.
 │
 ├── notebooks              <- Notebooks for visualization purposes.
 │   ├── descriptives.ipynb
+│   ├── distillation.ipynb
+│   ├── predictions.ipynb
-│   └── predictions.ipynb
+│   └── quantization.ipynb
 │
 ├── pyproject.toml         <- Project configuration file with package metadata for fakenews
 │                             and configuration for tools like black
 │
 ├── reports                <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   ├── figures            <- Generated graphics and figures to be used in reporting
 │   ├── monitoring
 │   │   ├── data_drift_report.html
 │   │   ├── data_drift_tests.html
 │   │   └── text_drift_metrics.html
 │   ├── README.md          <- Final Hand-in source file for report for MLOps
 │   └── report.py
 │
 ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
 │                             generated with `pip freeze > requirements.txt`
 │
 ├── tests                  <- Test folder, to be executed with `pytest tests` from root directory
 │   ├── integrationtests
 │   │   ├── test_inference.py
 │   │   └── test_monitoring.py